danielharrell/SumLect2015/Lost_Idea_LA.md

-is to lose any way of giving a clear and compelling answer to the question of what it means to be educated. ---Which is to say, an answer that distinguishes liberal education from any other form of education; and that sheds any light, then, on what is lost in a choice against liberal education, whatever might be gained.
+is to lose any way of giving a clear and compelling answer to the question of what it means to be educated. ---Which is to say, an answer that distinguishes liberal education from any other form of education; and that sheds any light, in turn, on what is lost in a choice against liberal education, whatever might be gained.
 I worry, then, that once the idea of a liberal art is lost in defense of liberal education, the defense is lost.
 And once the defense is lost, liberal